cybrowl/recipes/Chinese Lemon Chicken.md

 ### Prepare the Chicken
 1. **Marinate**: In a large shallow bowl, whisk together 1 medium egg, 1 tablespoon soy sauce, and 1 tablespoon Shaoxing wine (or dry sherry).
 Add chicken pieces, mix well, cover, and marinate for 20 minutes.
-2. **Coat**: Spread 1/4 cup almond flour on a large baking tray.
-Add marinated chicken and toss to coat evenly, pressing lightly to adhere almond flour.
-3. **Fry**: Heat 4 tablespoons avocado oil in a large wok or skillet over medium-high heat (325°F or 165°C).
+2. **Fry**: Heat 4 tablespoons avocado oil in a large wok or skillet over medium-high heat (325°F or 165°C).
 Fry chicken in batches, in a single layer, for 5-6 minutes, turning halfway, until golden and cooked through.
 Drain on a paper towel-lined plate.
 Discard oil and wipe the wok clean.

 ### Make the Lemon Sauce
 1. **Sauté**: Heat 1/2 tablespoon avocado oil in the wok over medium-high heat.
 Add 1.5 teaspoons minced garlic and sauté until fragrant (about 30 seconds).